vivekdongare81/Food-O-Holic/README.md

 # Food-O-Holic
-An Food Ordering website based on Java Servlets and JSPs with MySQL Integration using JDBC. 🍴
+A Food Ordering website based on Java Servlets and JSPs with MySQL Integration using JDBC. 🍴

 < Views >